 Accomplishments against the overarching objectives of the project have been progressive and contributed to the technology development for realizing the energy potential of geologic accumulations of natural gas hydrates.
 Accomplishments against specific objectives of each budget period are listed below.

 Budget Period 2

 Budget Period 5

-Activites under this project have been completed, and researchers are developing a final report for the project.
-This report is anticipated to be finalized by the end of December 2018.
-Activites with PNNL are ongoing, but are now under a new project FWP number (FWP 72688), which initiated in October 2018.
-Key findings from the activites conducted under this FWP include:
+Activities under this project have been completed and a summary of activities, accomplishments and key findings is provided in the project final report, accessible from the Additional Information section below.
+Activities with PNNL are ongoing but under a new project FWP number (FWP 72688) which initiated in October 2018.
+Key findings from the activities conducted under this FWP (65213) include:

 FY13 – FY16: $270,000

 Quarterly Research Progress Report [PDF] July - September, 2018